nlopin/glvrd-wordpress/readme.txt

 == Screenshots ==

-1. Proofreaded text with advice box under the editor
+1. Proofreaded text with advice box right near the word

 == Changelog ==

+= 1.2 =
+* Rules is shown in tooltips instead of box below the editor
+* HTTPS library download
+* Cleaner HTML markup in HTML editor

 = 1.1 =
 * Fix loosing of the caret position after proofread